ANRGUSC/CIRCE/README.md

 | node2 | IP| username| pw |
 | node3  | IP |username |pw |

-DAG description of DAND (as adjacency list) is kept in two files dag.txt (used by HEFT):
+DAG description of DAND (as adjacency list, where the first item is a parent task and subsequent items are child tasks) is kept in two files dag.txt (used by HEFT):

 | local_pro aggregate0 aggregate1 aggregate2 |
 | ------ |